Chapter 8: A Final Plan

 "It is simple.
-Go on over to the roof -" Tis pointed, "and wait for Vader.
-He will no doubt come as soon as he senses your presence.
+Go on over to the roof—" Tis pointed, "and wait for Vader.
+He will no doubt come as soon as he senses your presence, considering the two of you are such good friends.
+You'll have lots of catching up to do.
 Meanwhile, I will find the boy and hightail it.
 As long as you can occupy Vader for at least five minutes, that is.
 I'm beginning to think you'll go down in two."

 "You know very little about being a Jedi," Obi-Wan said.
 "If you think such childish mockery will affect my judgment."

 "I know more about being a Jedi than you ever will," Tis said, anger evident in his voice.
 "I represent the future of the Jedi, Obi-Wan.
 You are a relic of the past."

 "We're wasting time," Obi-Wan said, simply.
 He stepped out from behind the satellite and gathered the Force.